rickparrish/fTelnetProxy/README.md

 You can also run fTelnetProxy in a Docker container.
 The Dockerfile is included in the repository.
 Recommended approach is to use the docker composer file to build and run the container.

-Simply launch it using `docker compose up -d`, you can inspect the logs using `docker compose logs -f`
+Simply launch it using `docker compose up -d --build`, you can inspect the logs using `docker compose logs -f`

 On first run, the container will create a default fTelnetProxy.ini file in the /app/bin/Release directory.
 Modify it to your need.